Dob-The-Duilder/Minecraft-Map-Exporter/README.md

 **To start credit to DonoA for making [PyAnvil](https://github.com/DonoA/PyAnvilEditor), which is what does a lot of the heavy lifting for this program**

+## How to run
+For now the way to run the code is through command prompt.
+Naviagte to the directory where you have stored all three files and run 'python3 main.py'.
+From there simply navigate to the map files you wish to convert and hit enter.
+A new folder will be created in the directory where the map files where stored containing all of the map images.

 ## Code Breakdown

 This section here opens the dialog box to select any files you want converted, this works for batches of any size.